gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-boilerplate.md

 exceptions might not be the best way to handle things.
 Still, those few lines of code are pretty much the same in nearly every WebGL program.

-I like to store my shaders in non javascript &lt;script&gt; tags.
+I like to store my shaders in non javascript <script> tags.
 It makes them easy to edit so I use code like this.

     /**